geosolutions-it/MapStore2/docs/developer-guide/plugins-howto.md

     }
 };
 ```
+**Note** that SamplePlugin in plugins.js must be called with the same name used when exporting it

-Then you have to configure it properly so that is enabled in one or more [application modes](application-modes) / [pages](application-pages):
+Then you have to configure it properly so that is enabled in one or more [application modes](../application-modes) / [pages](../application-pages):

 ### localConfig.json
 ```javascript